OthmanB/TAMCMC-C/README.md

 The algorithm implementation is based on the IDL implementation of my code described in Benomar et al. (2009), see http://adsabs.harvard.edu/abs/2009A%26A...506...15B
 This implementation is itself based on the Metropolis-Hasting-Langevin scheme described in Atchade Y. (2006), see https://link.springer.com/article/10.1007/s11009-006-8550-0

-* Version 1.4.1, read the file CHANGELOG.md for a full list of the code history.
+* Version 1.84.0, read the file CHANGELOG.md for a full list of the code history.
-	The current implementation focuses on the asteroseismic analysis (individual pulsations) of main sequence stars.
+	The current implementation focuses on the asteroseismic analysis (individual pulsations) of solar-like stars.
 For other stars, one would need to write dedicated functions, but the code is modular so that only minimal effort is required to do so.
-The version 1.4.0 distinguish itself from previous version by the fact you have the possibility to carry out local fit through the model_name = 'model_MS_local_basic'
+The version 1.84.0 distinguish itself from previous version by the fact you have the possibility to use a grid to compute the Alm coefficient (see Benomar+2023 for a definition of Alm, submited).
+Alm coefficient from a grid were property-based tested to determine the precision of the approach in function of the used grid: A grid of 1 degree mesh lead to an error << 0.5% in most cases for Alm with gain in computation time of ~50x when compared to a direct solving approach.

 * Future implementations should incorporate C++ version of my codes (currently in Python or IDL) to prepare the configuration files (*.model and *.data)